-In 1996, The Smashing Pumpkins embarked on an extended world tour in support of the album Mellon Collie And The Infinite Sadness.
-Billy Corgan’s look during this period—a shaved head, a longsleeve black shirt with the word “ZERO” printed on it, and silver pants—became iconic.
-If you ever wondered what the "ZERO" shirt stood for below you will find some theories behind it…..
+In 1996, Smashing Pumpkins embarked on an extended world tour in support of the album “Mellon Collie And The Infinite Sadness”.
+Billy Corgan’s iconic look during this period was a newly shaved head, silver pants and a longsleeve black shirt with the word “ZERO” printed on it.
+Corgan was rarely spotted on stage without the black Zero shirt in this era.

 The shirt actually made it’s debut on Corgan in the “Bullet with Butterfly Wings” music video in 1995 when SP revealed their new “glam rock” wardrobes and shortly before shortly before Corgan shaved his head.

 The shirt that he wore during that period was originally made by a skate company called Zero Skateboards.
 The shirts stopped being produced and once Billy sported the iconic shirt they became quite rare as millions of Pumpkinheads ran out to get matching Zero shirts and hoodies.

 If you ever wondered what the “ZERO” shirt stood for below you will find some theories floating around about it…

 1. It was a cross-promotion since Smashing Pumpkins had a song called “Zero” on the “Mellon Collie” album which included the lyric…

 2. “Zero” was/is sort of a “superhero” Billy Corgan created that is loosely based around himself.